 \onlinecite{jiang2018quantum} initiated a search for high-Chern-number QAH states in Cr-doped (Bi,Sb)$_2$Te$_3$/CdSe multilayers.
 However, the CdSe layers had a wurtzite structure.
 The difference in structure compared to the tetradymite structure of magnetic TIs inevitably leads to stacking faults in Cr-doped (Bi,Sb)$_2$Te$_3$/CdSe multilayer samples.
 These defects can induce a large longitudinal resistance and also make the Hall resistances exceed the quantized value.
 Recently, \onlinecite{zhao2020tuning} grew heavily Cr-doped TI/TI multilayers with symmetric structures, specifically [3QL Cr-doped (Bi, Sb)$_2$Te$_3$/4QL (Bi, Sb)$_2$Te$_3$]$_m$/3QL Cr-doped (Bi, Sb)$_2$Te$_3$ multilayer structures, where $m$ is an integer reflecting the number of bilayer periods.
 Well-quantized high-Chern-number QAH effects with Chern numbers $C$ of 1 to 5 were observed [Figs. \ref{fig9:high}(a) to \ref{fig9:high}(e)].
-In these multilayer structures, it is thought that the bulk band gap is no longer inverted in the heavily Cr-doped TI layer because heavy Cr doping greatly reduces SOC.
+It is thought that the bulk band gap is no longer inverted in the heavily Cr-doped TI layer because heavy Cr doping greatly reduces SOC.
 However, the heavy doping can break the TR symmetry of the undoped TI layers, and allows for the $C = 1$ QAH effects in each undoped TI layer.
 Heavily Cr-doped-TI/TI multilayer samples behave like several $C = 1$ QAH insulators in parallel.
 The Chern number $C$ of the QAH insulators is determined by the number $m$ of undoped TI layers.
-In the same sample configuration, \onlinecite{zhao2020tuning} also showed that the Chern number of the QAH insulators can be tuned by varying either the magnetic doping concentration or the thickness of the interior magnetic TI layers.
-The realization of QAH insulators with tunable Chern numbers facilitates potential applications of dissipationless chiral edge currents in energy-efficient electronic devices and opens opportunities for developing multi-channel quantum computing and higher-capacity chiral circuit interconnects.
+In the same sample configuration, \onlinecite{zhao2020tuning} also showed that the Chern number of the QAH insulators can be tuned by varying either the magnetic doping concentration or the thickness of the interior magnetic TI layers. \addCXL{Increasing magnetic TI/TI layer numbers is expected to further raise the Chern number, potentially leading to the 3D QAH state with chiral surface states\cite{halperin1987possible,wang20173d,bernevig2007theory,lu20193d}. } The realization of QAH insulators with tunable Chern numbers facilitates potential applications of dissipationless chiral edge currents in energy-efficient electronic devices and opens opportunities for developing multi-channel quantum computing and higher-capacity chiral circuit interconnects.